tensorflow/gnn/tensorflow_gnn/docs/guide/graph_tensor.md

 Let's look at batching first.
 If a Dataset contains a GraphTensor of shape `[]`, then `dataset = dataset.batch(batch_size, drop_remainder=True)` produces batched GraphTensors that are no longer scalar but have shape `[batch_size]`.
-If you like, you can think of them as vectors of graphs, all of the same length.
+If you like, you can think of them as fixed-length vectors of graphs.
 Technically, each graph in such a GraphTensor could contain multiple components, but commonly it's just one.